Usman Khan and Adam Lyth lift Northern Warriors to a 34 runs win over Chennai Braves

 Chasing the target, The Chennai Braves could muster only 107 for 5 in 10 overs

 With the first ball of the eighth over, Sherfane Rutherford got out caught by Patrick Dooley for 1.
-Adam Hose too joined the six-hitting spree by lifting Brathwaite to deep mid-wicket for a six.
+Adam Hose too joined the six hitting spree by lifting Brathwaite to deep mid-wicket for a six.
 Lyth ended the innings by hitting the fifth and sixth deliveries of the last over for sixes to remain unbeaten on 54 off 25 balls.
-Northern Warriors posted a huge total of 141 for 3 in 1o over.
+Northern Warriors posted a huge total of 141 for 3 in 1o overs.

 Chennai began their chase through openers Dawid Malan and Adam Rossington.
 Ten runs were scored off the first over from Mohammad Irfan though they needed to score at a run rate of over 14 per over.
 Malan picked two boundaries off Abhimanyu Mithun’s second over for 12 runs from that over.